Creating and Using Rotated Secrets

 Rotating the Secret via the UI

-Simply click on the 'Rotate Secret Now' button and you will get a small notification that your secret was successfully rotated.
+Let's rotate the password and show how it works.
+Simply click on the 'Rotate Secret' button, then 'Rotate now' and you will get a small notification at the bottom of the screen that your secret was successfully rotated.

-Creating a Rotated Secret for an SSH user via the CLI
+Creating an AWS Rotated Secret via the CLI

 Rotate the Secret via the CLI

-From the terminal, run the following command to rotate your secret:
+From the terminal, you can run the following command to rotate your secret: